Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 We next see a particularly strong constraint coming entirely from single top data on $\Cpp{Qq}{3,1}$ alone.
-We note that other operators contribute along that eigenvector direction, which is given by $-0.99 C_{Qq}^{3,1} +0.06 C_{HQ}^{(3)} -0.06 C_{HQ}^{(1)} - 0.06 C_{HW}$, but with too small a magnitude to be visibly coloured~\footnote{For completeness, the numerical values of the eigenvector components are provided in Table~\ref{tab:eigenvectors}.}.
-However, this is responsible for the large correlation between $\Cpp{Qq}{3,1}, C_{HQ}^{(3)}$ and $C_{HQ}^{(1)}$ shown in Fig.~\ref{fig:correlationmatrixfull}.
-Several other examples of isolated operators can be found across the figure, identified by the columns dominated by a single, very dark spot.
+We note that other operators contribute along that eigenvector direction, which is given by $-0.98 C_{Qq}^{3,1} - 0.17 C_{HW} +0.08 C_{HQ}^{(3)} $, but with too small a magnitude to be visibly coloured~\footnote{For completeness, the numerical values of the eigenvector components are provided in Table~\ref{tab:eigenvectors}.}.
+However, this is partly responsible for the large (anti-)correlations between $\Cpp{Qq}{3,1}$ and $C_{HQ}^{(3)} \, (C_{HQ}^{(1)})$ shown in Fig.~\ref{fig:correlationmatrixfull}, and $C_{Qq}^{3,1}$ also appears in other directions with a small contribution.
+Several other examples of relatively isolated operators can be found across the figure, identified by the columns dominated by a single, very dark spot.
 Here the eigen-directions nearly coincide with a particular operator, such that the rest of the fit should be relatively independent of whether these are included or not.
 Specific examples are $\Cp{\mu H}$, which is constrained in isolation by the $H\to\mu\mu$ signal strength, and $\Cp{tW}$, which is constrained mainly by $W$-helicity fraction measurements in $t\bar{t}$ data.
 We also see that $Zjj$ mostly constrains $\Cp{W}$ with not much effect on the rest of the fit.
+The relation between measurements and constraints on operators can be indirect, illustrating the complementarity between the different datasets: for example, the LHC $WW$ and $WZ$ diboson data are responsible for 46\% of the constraining power along the eigenvector direction principally aligned with $C_{HW}$, despite the lack of $C_{HW}$ dependence in diboson data.
+However, their inclusion helps to close directions of limited sensitivity in the fit to Higgs and electroweak data that are then better able to constrain {\it e.g.} $C_{HW}$.